 Want to prevent some of the gross-out factors and keep your bathroom a little cleaner?
 Close the toilet lid before you flush, then you can keep the plume somewhat contained.

-Well, there you have it.
-All 13 of the dirtiest things you should be cleaning but probably aren’t.
+Well, there you have it, the dirtiest things you should be cleaning but probably aren’t.

 Sorry if I grossed you out with these, but if I was missing something that nasty, I would want to know.